fritzalder/faulty-point-unit/03_section-4_controlled-channel/README.md

 # The plot is generated into histogram_error.pdf
 ./plot.py -f results.csv
 ```
 **Note (runtime).** On an Intel Core i7-8665U CPU, the script runs at a speed of 5 seconds per iteration which nets to a total runtime of about 90 minutes for a complete run.
 One can control how many tests the `binary_search` script is supposed to run with the `-a` flag which is set to 1000 by default (as this is the reported number in the paper).
 Example: `./binary_search.py -a 5` to just run 5 tests.
-We use such a reduced set with 100 runs in the Travis build.
+We use such a reduced set with 100 runs in the CI build.

 **Note (reproducability).** The binary_search script uses a static seed to make the data reproducible.